usernein/phgram-manager/README.md

 _NOTE: /add (in reply to file), /get, /del and /zip are obsolete, since you can do it all using the keyboard menu of /list._
 To add a file, you can also just send it without any command (i.e. the bot not expecting anything).
 You'll receive a message listing the paths of files with the same name of the file you sent.
 Click on the wanted path to write the new contents there.

+### Inline mode
+After setting the needed settings in @BotFather, you can search for files and folders in your server.
+Just type your query and click on the result.

 ### Allowing and disallowing users
 `manager.db` is a SQLite3 database with a table `users` using the following schema: